radamadah/criterion-closet-picks/README.md

 # Criterion Collection Closet Picks Data Visualization

-This generates a web page that displays data associated with the tastes of the people who appear in the _Closet Picks_ video series from [https://criterion.com](the Criterion Collection).
+This generates a web page that displays data associated with the tastes of the people who appear in the _Closet Picks_ video series from [the Criterion Collection](https://criterion.com) (I'm not associated with Criterion in any way, beyond enjoying their releases).

 ## Run